-If you are short-sighted you have problems seeing things in the distance clearly without glasses or contact lenses, but can see things that are close to you.
+If you are short-sighted you have problems seeing things in the distance clearly, but can see things that are close.
 There are varying degrees of short-sightedness.

 Short-sightedness is usually due to the eye being slightly too long, which means that light focuses in front of the retina at the back of your eye, rather than focussing directly on it.
-Research carried out in Australia suggests that children who regularly spend time playing outside may reduce their risk of becoming short-sighted.
+This means distant vision appears blurry.

 Find out more about short-sightedness:

 Find out why the pandemic may have increased the risk of getting myopia: